SMS OTP

 - The merchant receives the user’s telephone number in the response from Signicat.

 Although this method alone does not provide adequate security, from a technical standpoint there is nothing that prevents a merchant from using SMS OTP as a standalone authentication method.
-However, the usual and recommended use case is to utilize SMS OTP boost an existing login process.
+However, the usual and recommended use case is to utilise SMS OTP boost an existing login process.
 SMS OTP, integrated with any username/ password login solution, will form a two-factor authentication method.

 # Product information